Tartessian language

 Tartessian is an extinct Paleo-Hispanic language found in the Southwestern inscriptions of the Iberian Peninsula, mainly located in the historical Tartessos, the south of Portugal (Algarve and southern Alentejo), and the southwest of Spain (south of Extremadura and western Andalusia).
-There are 95 such inscriptions; the longest has 82 readable signs.
+There are 95 such inscriptions, and the longest has 82 readable signs.
 Around one third of them were found in Early Iron Age necropolises or other Iron Age burial sites associated with rich complex burials.
-It is usual to date them to the 7th century BC and to consider the southwestern script to be the most ancient Paleo-Hispanic script, with characters most closely resembling specific Phoenician letter forms found in inscriptions dated to c.
+Five of them occur on stelae that have been interpreted as Late Bronze Age carved warrior gear from the Central European Urnfield culture.
+It is usual to date them to the 7th century BC and to consider this script to be the most ancient Paleo-Hispanic one, with characters most closely resembling specific Phoenician letter forms found in inscriptions dated to c.
 825 BC.
-Five of the inscriptions occur on stelae that have been interpreted as Late Bronze Age carved warrior gear from the Central European Urnfield culture.

 Name

-Most researchers use the term Tartessian to refer to the language as attested on the stelae written in the Southwestern script, but some researchers would prefer to reserve the term Tartessian for the language of the core Tartessian zone, which is attested for those researchers with some archaeological graffiti – like the Huelva graffito and maybe with some stelae such as Villamanrique de la Condesa (J.52.1).
+Most researchers use the term Tartessian to refer to the language as attested on the stelae written in the Southwestern script, but some researchers would prefer to reserve it for the language of the core Tartessian zone, attested in some archaeological graffiti – like the Huelva graffito– and maybe with some stelae such as at Villamanrique de la Condesa (J.52.1).
 Such researchers consider that the language of the inscriptions found outside the core Tartessian zone would be either a different language or maybe a Tartessian dialect and so they would prefer to identify the language of the stelae with a different title: "southwestern" or "south-Lusitanian".
 There is general agreement that the core area of Tartessos is around Huelva, extending to the valley of the Guadalquivir, but the area under Tartessian influence is much wider (see maps).
 Three of the 95 stelae and some graffiti, belong to the core area: Alcalá del Río (Untermann J.53.1), Villamanrique de la Condesa (J.52.1) and Puente Genil (J.51.1).
 Four have also been found in the Middle Guadiana (in Extremadura), and the rest have been found in the south of Portugal (Algarve and Lower Alentejo), where the Greek and Roman sources locate the pre-Roman Cempsi and Sefes and Cynetes peoples.
-It has been suggested that Tartessian is a Celtic language.